gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 #### 7. Import GitLab CI backup

-Now you'll import the GitLab CI database dump that you [created earlier](#5-create-a-database-dump) into the GitLab CE or EE database:
+Now you'll import the GitLab CI database dump that you created earlier into the GitLab CE or EE database:

     sudo -u git -H bundle exec rake ci:migrate RAILS_ENV=production

 This task will take some time.

 #### 8. Start GitLab

-You can start GitLab CI (or EE) now and see if everything is working:
+You can start GitLab CE (or EE) now and see if everything is working:

     sudo service gitlab start